Bistu-OSSDT-2022/13-wangxf-wuzf/README.md

 2. Pull request: Please explain the problems you have fixed or new features after modifying the code.
 ***
 # Copyright:
-The code content is licensed under the GPL.
-The content of the document is licensed under CC BY-NC-ND 4.0.
-1. The code content is licensed under the GPL.
+1. The code content is licensed under the MPL.
 2. The content of the document is licensed under CC BY-NC-ND 4.0.
 ***
 # Developers: